Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: EXPERIMENTS

-To validate the effectiveness of key elements such as vehicles and lane markings in the generated images, we also use the validation set labels from nuScenes to generate images.
-UniAD, as the evaluator, is performed on these generated images and computes the perception-related metrics, including 3d object detection(3DOD), bird’s-eye view(BEV) segmentation.
+To validate the effectiveness of key elements such as vehicles and lane markings in the generated images, UniAD works as the evaluator and is performed on these generated images and computes the perception-related metrics, including 3d object detection(3DOD), bird’s-eye view(BEV) segmentation.
 The experimental results are shown in TABLE \ref{uniad}.
-The results indicate that the gap between the generated image by our model and the original nuScenes is minimal in most perception metrics.
+The results indicate that the gap between our generated images and the original images is minimal in most perception metrics.
 This also shows that our generator is highly controllable and can generate images strictly according to conditions.
 Meanwhile, we present some generated results, as shown in Fig. \ref{qua}.
-From the three sets of different generated images, it can be seen that our generation quality is obviously higher.
-In sub-figure c of Fig. \ref{qua}, our generator can generate road conditions with rainy weather for both the front and back views, while the baseline exhibits noticeable differences between the front and back views.
+From the three sets of generated images, it can be seen that our generation quality is obviously higher.